 CFU on unseeded plates

-Stability of Lysogenysualization of Spontaneous Plaques
+Visualization of Spontaneous Plaques

 Lawns prepared from most lysogens will appear smooth and homogenous.
 However, some lysogen lawns may include plaques.
 The regulatory mechanisms of lytic-lysogeny lifestyles can be described as a bistable switch, with details worked out in lambda and Mycobacteriophage BPs.
 How this all translates into plating morphology for different phages requires further investigation.
 Terminology such as resistance, pseudolysogeny, and unstable lysogen may apply.
 Controlling cell age, time, temperature, and reagents are necessary when evaluating these parameters.
 Careful notebook records are required.